atfrank/PyShifts/README.md

 #### 6. Get Psico library
 - [optional] Install the [Pymol ScrIpt COllection (PSICO)](https://github.com/speleo3/pymol-psico).
 Improves performance of PyShifts when computing chemical shifts using LARMORD.
-- Remember to it the library to your PYTHONPATH.
+- Remember to add the library to your PYTHONPATH.
 For example:

         export PSICO=/home/XXX/GitHub/pymol-psico/
         export PYTHONPATH="${PSICO}:$PYTHONPATH"